Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 What costs can I reclaim tax for?

-An average MOD refund comes to around £800 per year.
+- An average Armed Forces tax refund comes to around £800 per year.

 You can get an estimate of what you could claim back using our military tax calculator.
 It takes barely a minute to complete and gives you an instant figure.